Are you a system of record?

 Archivers.ai is built on the principle that nothing is published without archivist review.
 Every AI-generated description is a draft until a human reviewer has signed it off.
 The platform surfaces confidence flags, source evidence, and the AI rationale for every suggestion, so reviewers can make informed decisions quickly.

-For institutional projects we agree review policies during scoping — for example, mandatory review for all records in a fonds, sampling-based review for low-risk material, or stricter review for PII-sensitive material.
+For institutional plans we agree review policies during onboarding — for example, mandatory review for all records in a fonds, sampling-based review for low-risk material, or stricter review for PII-sensitive material.

 What AI models are used, in broad terms?